 Sunday evenings, everyone in the city is welcome to free — yes, free — merengue concerts by the local band Grupo Bonyé.
 Held right in front of the crumbling ruins of the Saint Francis Convent, the setting couldn't be more perfect.
 (New York would kill to get close to this level of cool.)

 Though a stage is set up for dancers, the party is so big that it spills over all the way to the bottom of the hilly street.
 Not that it matters, everyone is pretty happy to dance on the sloped cobblestones, or the asphalt sidewalks that during the day probably never imagined they would moonlight as a dancefloor.

 We're not exaggerating when we say everyone is welcome.
 This is Latin America and going out to dance is not the exclusive privilege of people in their 20s.
-You'll see (and, if you want, dance with) people of all ages, even octogenarians, who may have lost their teeth, but not their rhythm.
+You'll see people of all ages, even octogenarians, who may have lost their teeth, but not their rhythm.

 Escaping to the Garden of Eden for a Culinary Adventure

 Despite being the capital and a fairly busy city, Santo Domingo manages to maintain a laid-back vibe.
 But sometimes your soul still needs a respite from the honks of cars and the sound of traffic.